-1. Introduction
+1 Introduction

-Ultrahigh-dimensional data are common in a variety of scientific fields, including genomics, biomedical imaging, signal processing, and finance, among others.
+Ultra-high dimensional data frequently arise in a wide variety of scientific fields, such as genomics, biomedical imaging, signal processing, finance, and so forth.
 For such data, the number of covariates p greatly exceeds the sample size n, and even grows at an exponential rate of n.
-A major feature of these data sets is their heterogeneity, which poses both challenges and opportunities for statistical analysis.
+One major feature of these datasets is heterogeneity.
+This poses challenges but also great opportunities for statistical analysis.

-Quantile regression, as an important alternative to linear regression, is a technique used to investigate heterogeneity across quantiles (Koenker and Bassett (1978)).
-For high-dimensional data, many penalized quantile regression methods have been developed to examine the covariate effects at a single or at multiple prespecified quantile levels (Zou and Yuan (2008); Wang, Wu and Li (2012); Fan, Fan and Barut (2014)).
-However, these models are sensitive to the choices of quantile levels and may overlook important covariates, which is undesirable from the viewpoint of interpretation.
-To resolve this issue, Belloni and Chernozhukov (2011) and Zheng, Peng and He (2015, 2018) extended the quantile regression methods to examine regression quantiles over a continuous set of quantile levels.
-These kinds of quantile regression methods enjoy two advantages: (1) they use all useful information across quantiles and draw robust conclusions; and (2) they grasp global sparsity more concisely.
-These models offer a useful complement to the regularized quantile regression, and are more flexible in terms of variable selection, robust estimation, and heteroscedasticity detection.
-However, a regularized quantile regression may not perform well under ultrahigh-dimensional scenarios, especially in terms of computational expediency, statistical accuracy, and algorithmic stability (Fan and Lv (2010)).
-This inspired the development of screening methods.
+Quantile regression, as an important alternative to linear regression, is a technique to investigate the heterogeneity across quantiles (Koenker and Bassett (1978)).
+For high dimensional data, many penalized quantile regression methods have been well developed to inquire into covariate effects at a single or multiple prespecified quantile levels (Zou and Yuan (2008); Wang, Wu and Li (2012); Fan, Fan and Barut (2014)).
+However, these existing models are sensitive to the specific choices of quantile levels and may overlook some important covariates, which are undesirable for interpretation.
+To settle this issue, Belloni and Chernozhukov (2011) and Zheng, Peng and He (2015, 2018) extended quantile regression methods to examine regression quantiles over a continuous set of quantile levels.
+Such kind of quantile regression method enjoys two advantages: (1) it takes advantage of all useful information across quantiles and can draw a robust conclusion; (2) it grasps global sparsity more concisely.
+These offer a useful complement to regularized quantile regression, and make it much more flexible for variable selection, robust estimation, and heteroscedasticity detection.
+However, regularized quantile regression may not perform well under ultra-high dimensional scenarios, especially in the aspects of computational expediency, statistical accuracy, and algorithmic stability (Fan and Lv (2010)).
+This inspires the development of screening methods.